What is Black Garlic?

 - Don't use Black Garlic as a replacement for white garlic in your recipes.
 Use Black Garlic to deepen the flavours.

 - You will have a hard time describing the flavour to your friends!
 Depending on the original garlic variety and quality the flavours can vary slightly from batch to batch.

 - Foodies love Black Garlic because it is unique, versatile, and freaking delicious.

 - Black Garlic is a stable food.
 Its natural nutritional properties give it excellent shelf life with no loss in flavour over time.

 - Check out our Frequently Asked Question (FAQ) page about Black Garlic for more information.

 How do I eat Black Garlic?

-- Spread on toast or crackers with avocado.
+- Spread on toast before adding a poached egg or avocado.

 - Mix with cream and quality chocolate for Black Garlic ganache.